sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

    [0.2, 10.8]`, *d* = 0.74), suggesting that a genuine difference in
    learning outcomes has occurred.

-Notice that I’ve included the confidence interval and the effect size in the stat block.
-People don’t always do this.
-At a bare minimum, you’d expect to see the *t*-statistic, the degrees of freedom and the *p*-value.
+Notice that I have included the confidence interval and the effect size in the stat block.
+People do not always do this.
+At a bare minimum, you would expect to see the *t*-statistic, the degrees of freedom and the *p*-value.
 So you should include something like this at a minimum:
 *t*\(31) = 2.1, *p* < 0.05.
 If statisticians had their way,
 everyone would also report the confidence interval and probably the effect size measure too, because they are useful things to know.
-But real life doesn’t always work the way statisticians want it to so you should make a judgment based on whether you think it will help your readers and, if you’re writing a scientific paper, the editorial standard for the journal in question.
-Some journals expect you to report effect sizes, others don’t.
+But real life does not always work the way statisticians want it to so you should make a judgment based on whether you think it will help your readers and, if you are writing a scientific paper, the editorial standard for the journal in question.
+Some journals expect you to report effect sizes, others do not.
 Within some scientific communities it is standard practice to report confidence intervals, in others it is not.
-You’ll need to figure out what your audience expects.
-But, just for the sake of clarity, if you’re taking my class, my default position is that it’s usually worth including both the effect size and the confidence interval.
+You will need to figure out what your audience expects.
+But, just for the sake of clarity, if you are taking my class, my default position is that it is usually worth including both the effect size and the confidence interval.

 Positive and negative *t*-values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before moving on to talk about the assumptions of the *t*-test,
-there’s one additional point I want to make about the use of
+there is one additional point I want to make about the use of
 *t*-tests in practice.
 The first one relates to the sign of the
 *t*-statistic (that is, whether it is a positive number or a
 negative one).
 One very common worry that students have when they start
 running their first *t*-test is that they often end up with
-negative values for the *t*-statistic and don’t know how to
+negative values for the *t*-statistic and do not know how to
 interpret it.
-In fact, it’s not at all uncommon for two people working
+In fact, it is not at all uncommon for two people working
 independently to end up with results that are almost identical, except
 that one person has a negative *t*-values and the other one has a
 positive *t*-value.
-Assuming that you’re running a two-sided test
+Assuming that you are running a two-sided test
 then the *p*-values will be identical.
 On closer inspection, the
 students will notice that the confidence intervals also have the
 opposite signs.
-This is perfectly okay.
+Thit is perfectly okay.
 Whenever this happens, what
-you’ll find is that the two versions of the results arise from slightly
+you will find is that the two versions of the results arise from slightly
 different ways of running the *t*-test.
-What’s happening here is
+What is happening here is
 very simple.
 The *t*-statistic that we calculate here is always of
 the form